svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 23-Sep-2020<br>
+* Controls to increase/decrease font size.
+* A warning indicator is shown and show the occurrences so war in case if there are too many matches.
+* Image attached as `app-image-warn-font.png`

 #### On 18-Sep-2020<br>
 * UI improvement.
 * Iconified few buttons and added functionality to use filter on recent items.